-The firewall can send ICMP echo reqests, also known as “pings”, to hosts over the network to test if they respond, and to measure latency between the firewall and target hosts.
+The firewall can send ICMP echo reqests, also known as “pings”, to hosts over the network.
+These diagnostic packets test if the target host responds and measures latency between the firewall and target host.
 A basic ping test can be performed at the console, and a more detailed test is available in the GUI at Diagnostics > Ping.

 When performing a ping test from the GUI, the following options are available:

-A hostname or IP address to which the firewall will send pings.
+A hostname or IP address to which the firewall will send ping requests.

 - IP Protocol

 The address type to ping when a hostname is entered that has both A (IPv4) and AAAA (IPv6) records.

 The IP address on the firewall from which the ping request will be sent.
 This is especially important when testing LAN-to-LAN VPN connectivity.
 The default choice allows the operating system to automatically select the closest address to the target, based on the routing table.